TeamRevolutionSG/local_manifests/README.md

 To get started with building from Team Revolution sources, you are required to be familiar with [Git and Repo](http://source.android.com/source/version-control.html).

-How To Build Resurrection Remix ROM for your device - Tutorial
+How To Build a ROM for your device from TeamRevolution Sources- Tutorial
 --------
 ### Build Environment